In this article you will find:

 In this article, we’ll explore the subject of hypothyroidism in dogs in greater detail to teach you what you need to know about the symptoms, diagnosis, and treatment of this disease.

-We’ll also talk about how to choose the best dog food for dogs with hypothyroidism and show you our top 10 picks.
+We’ll also talk about how to choose the best foods for dogs with hypothyroidism and show you our top 10 picks.

 The thyroid is a small gland located in your dog’s neck and it is responsible for producing certain hormones that regulate essential bodily functions.